-Once you have been notified regarding your employment status and have received authorization to work in Portugal, you can begin to process your work visa from the Portugal Embassy in your country or nearest country to you if none is in your home country.
-You can with this visa travel to Portugal for:
+Once you have been notified regarding your employment status and have received authorization to work in Portugal, you can begin to process your work visa from the Portugal Embassy in your country or the nearest country to you if none is in your home country.
+You can, with this visa, travel to Portugal for:

 Step 1 – Once you have located the nearest Portuguese Embassy or Consulate to you, make an appointment to apply.
 You can call or send an email in advance.